Ejection of blood from the right ventricle will continue until ________.

 answer

-fenestrations and clefts between cells.
+Water and solutes can move from the blood in the capillary through fenestrations and clefts between cells.
 Plasma proteins normally cannot cross capillary walls (except in sinusoid capillaries).
+Bulk flow is driven by blood pressure and osmotic pressure.

 question

-Exchange can occur across the capillary in
+Exchange can occur across the capillary in four ways:

 answer

-Diffusion across endothelial cells or via fenestrations
+Pinocytosis Diffusion across endothelial cells or via fenestrations Bulk flow

 question